Constitutional Democratic Party

 The Constitutional Democratic Party (Конституцио́нно-демократи́ческая па́ртия, K-D), also called Constitutional Democrats and formally the Party of People's Freedom (Па́ртия Наро́дной Свобо́ды), was a political party in the Russian Empire that promoted Western constitutional monarchy—among other policies—and attracted a base ranging from moderate conservatives to mild socialists.
 Party members were called Kadets (or Cadets) from the abbreviation K-D of the party name.
 Konstantin Kavelin's and Boris Chicherin's writings formed the theoretical basis of the party's platform.
 Historian Pavel Miliukov was the party's leader throughout its existence.

 The Kadets' base of support were primarily intellectuals and professionals; university professors and lawyers were particularly prominent within the party.
 Many Kadet party members were veterans of the zemstvo, local councils.
 The Constitutional Democratic Party formed from the merger of several liberal groupings, namely the Union of Liberation, the Union of Zemstvo Constitutionalists and the Union of Unions as well as the organization of bourgeois professionals and intellectuals, including teachers, lawyers, writers, physicians and engineers.

 The Kadets' liberal economic program favored the workers' right to an eight-hour day and the right to take strike action.
 The Kadets "were unwaveringly committed to full citizenship for all of Russia's minorities" and supported Jewish emancipation.
-The party drew significant support from Jews until 1916, and Volga Germans and a significant number of each group were active party members.
-On the other hand, the Kadets adhered to Russian nationalism as they largely based their identity on "Russian nation" or the "Russian people" as something opposed to the state bureaucracy; since 1905, they drifted towards statism, and their views on foreign politics were based on the view of international politics as a "national struggle", and they generally advocated for Russian imperialism, describing Russians as Staatsvolk, and the Russian Empire as their nation-state.
-However, they differed from the hardline ethnocentric Russian nationalists, as they understood Russians rather as a political identity and defended the rights of ethnic minorities and nations of Russia to have cultural authonomies and to enter the Russian nation.
+The party drew significant support from Jews (until 1916) and Volga Germans, and a significant number of each group were active party members.
+On the other hand, the Kadets adhered to Russian nationalism as they largely based their identity on the "Russian nation" or the "Russian people" as something opposed to the state bureaucracy; from 1905, they drifted towards statism, and their views on foreign politics were based on the view of international politics as a "national struggle", with the party generally advocating for Russian imperialism, describing Russians as a Staatsvolk and the Russian Empire as their nation-state.
+However, the Kadets differed from the hardline ethnocentric Russian nationalists, as they understood Russians rather as a political identity and defended the right of ethnic minorities and nations of Russia both to maintain cultural autonomy and to enter the Russian nation.
 Such views and Pan-Slavism, which they shared with the other moderate right-wing parties, drove them into a very hostile attitude towards Germany and Austria-Hungary during World War I, and by 1917, they were strongly nationalist and defensist; during the Russian Civil War, they became proponents of military dictatorship and territorial integrity of the Russian Empire, and were the strongest supporters of the Whites next to the nationalist parties.